GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 The following error messages may be returned as part of the response to various web service calls; these errors are not specific to one method and may apply to more than one.

+Error codes may change depending on the error given; document will be updated accordingly.

 Error Code|Error Message | Reason/Description
 ----------|--------------|-------------------
 401|Please provide valid Authorization Email & API Key |	API Key and/or Authorization Email is required